Table of contents

-- Diarrhoea; with violent bowel movements, sudden urgent need to defecate, accompanied by loose watery stools, and a feeling that your bowels are still not empty after stopping.
+- Diarrhea; with violent bowel movements, sudden urgent need to defecate, accompanied by loose, watery stools, and a feeling that the bowels are still not empty after stopping.

-- Alternating periods of diarrhoea and constipation due to changes in bowel habits.
+- Alternating periods of diarrhea and constipation due to changes in bowel habits.

 - Swollen/bloated abdomen

-- Passing out fart due to the accumulation of excess gas.
+- Passing out flatulence due to the accumulation of excess gas.

 - Need to urinate often